OiDobby/pickle_extracter/README.md

 The "sample_debug.py" file extracts 100 materials (100 dictionary) from each pickle file to confirm debugging code (debug.py).
 The sample number and output file name are optional.

+The codes in "for_nequip" directory are extract data for nequip 0.3.3 version.
+The nequip 0.3.3 version is limited the atom species, so we need to skip some data to use nequip.

 ## Usage
 1. Install [pymatgen]([https://pytorch.org/get-started/locally/](https://pymatgen.org/installation.html)).
 This package is depended on
     - Python>=3.8